The Journal

 In conversation with Sherry Taveras for her podcast The Hundred Acre Pen about kindness as an act of rebellion.

-Token Tales: Real stories of handmade tokens creating ripples in the wild
+Token Tales: Real stories of handmade tokens meeting the world

 It starts with us.
 One genuine thank you.
 One moment of true seeing.
 One small gesture of appreciation at a time.